lucyc1715/weatherBox/README.md

 # WeatherBox

-This is a Angular project with Firebase to implement serverless.
+This is an Angular project with Firebase to implement serverless.

 Below in the following is a list should prepare before getting start:
 1. [OpenWheather API](https://openweathermap.org/current)